 Azure is collaborating with a developer in one of its initial projects to build a small group of 3d-printed homes.
 Most preferably, these 3d-printed tiny homes will be used for short-term rentals by homeowners in their backyards.
 There is also another group contacting the company that wants to build small homes for homeless people.

 While Azure can build large homes for single families, they are also working on another option of assimilating smaller modules to build housing for many families.

-To conclude, there are many companies in Los Angeles that provide top-notch online 3D printing services.
-If you are looking for a 3d printing service in Los Angeles, KARV Automation is one of the best.
+To conclude, there are many 3d printing companies in Los Angeles that provide top-notch online 3D printing services.